sudhakar0325/firstone/README.md

 # firstone
 testing the GitHub and practicing the GitHub
+My name is Lakshmi Sudhakar Kandula...